-- (d) Modification for technological changes.
-Section 148-5-8 assumes that building-mounted solar energy systems are designed as flat rectangular panels mounted flush or parallel to a building and that ground-mounted systems are installed on two support posts with minimal disturbance of the ground surface.
-During site plan or special permit review, the dimensional limits (height, setback) for solar energy systems may be modified by the reviewing board upon a finding that changes in solar technology require reasonable and minor adjustments to dimensional limits to enable installation of a solar energy system.
-The reviewing board may increase the setback encroachment by not more than one foot and/or increase the height limit by an additional 10%. - (e) Permeable and impermeable surface coverage, limited exemption.
-All ground-mounted systems are exempt from required maximum permeable or impermeable surface coverage based on the observation and finding that existing mounting materials and installation methods result in negligible disturbance to the ground and any drainage systems; provided, however, that the supporting posts and associated footings are no more than one square feet in area for each support post.
-Any posts, footings or structural bases for solar energy systems exceeding one square feet shall be subject to permeable and impermeable surface coverages. - (5) Nonconformities. - (a) Preexisting solar systems.
-Any solar energy system installed prior to (effective date), may continue to operate and be maintained and repaired.
+- (a) Pre-existing solar systems.
+Any solar energy system installed prior to June 5, 2023, may continue to operate and be maintained and repaired.
 Any expansion of an existing solar energy system shall be in conformance with this section. - (b) Nonconforming uses.
 A solar energy system may be installed on a lot occupied by a nonconforming use in compliance with this section. - (c) Nonconforming structures.
 A solar energy system may be installed on a lot occupied by a nonconforming structure in compliance with this section, provided that it does not increase the nonconformity of any structure.
 The solar energy system setback and height exemptions shall apply. - (d) Nonconforming lots.
 A solar energy system may be installed on a nonconforming lot provided the following conditions are met.
 Building-mounted systems may be installed on conforming structures in compliance with this section.
-Ground-mounted systems may be installed on nonconforming lots that have insufficient lot area or lot width provided that the solar energy system can meet the minimum applicable setback requirements applicable to principal buildings specified in § 148-8-9A(1) and that the lot has a minimum lot area of 20,000 square feet. - (6) Discontinuance.
+Ground-mounted systems may be installed on nonconforming lots that have insufficient lot area or lot width provided that the solar energy system can meet the minimum applicable setback requirements applicable to principal buildings specified in § 148-8-9A(1) and that the lot has a minimum lot area of 20,000 square feet.

+(6) Discontinuance.